ttuegel/haskell-love-2021/README.md

 > proved that if two closed terms have the same semantics in the total
 > language, then they have related semantics in the partial language.

-If we cared about the correctness of our programs with undefined inputs, we would write tests for that.

-We don't care about `_|_` because it mostly doesn't have an interpretation in our domain model.
+We mostly work in domains with models where bottom doesn't mean anything.

 <!-- For example, bank account details, social media profile, etc. -->

 ## Unlifted types

+With `Strict`, we are still being a little imprecise with bottoms, but in the future we may be able to be totally precise.

-Normal data types are _lifted_ meaning they contain `_|_`, as opposed to certain primitive types which are _unlifted_.
+Normal data types are _lifted_ meaning they allow bottom, as opposed to certain primitive types which are _unlifted_.

 Proposal to add user-defined _unlifted_ data types to GHC: